 Lake Norcentra Volunteer Day.
 In conjunction with the Lake Norcentra Project, the Alumni Association sponsors a lake cleanup day each spring.
 Alumni, students, and friends rake, trim, and remove fallen trees to make the area look great for summer.
 A continental breakfast and lunch are provided, and the day ends with ice cream!
 Over 80 volunteers assisted with the last volunteer day on May 9, 2015.
 The date for next year will be announced in the spring.

 Ice Cream Olympics.
 At the opening of each academic year, the Alumni Association hosts the Ice Cream Olympics to welcome the new student body.
 Alumni and students gather on the campus mall under a canopy of lights for an evening of ice cream, music, and fun.
-This fall’s event will take place on Sunday, August 30, 2015, and will feature delicious Michigan-made ice cream from Guernsey Farms Dairy.
+The 2015 event featured delicious Michigan-made ice cream from Guernsey Farms Dairy.
 The ice cream flavor selected for the completion by alumni from the 2000s, Scoopy Doo, earned the most votes in the tasting contest.

 Decade Reunions.
 Over the past five years, very successful decade reunions have been planned and hosted for alumni from the 1960s and 1970s.
 Special Facebook groups have been developed for MCC 60s Alumni, MCC 70s Alumni, and MCC 80s Alumni.
 Anyone interested in serving on a reunion planning committee for later decades should contact Larry Stewart at email@example.com.